-If you are in the Houston area, I recommend you Contact Me and schedule an appointment.
-I will talk to you and your child, and will determine if Asperger’s is a possible diagnosis.
+If you are in the Houston or Cypress area, I recommend you Contact Me and schedule an appointment.
+I will talk to you and your child and will determine if Asperger’s is a possible diagnosis.
 Regardless of the diagnosis, I can help you and your child by teaching him or her socialization, coping skills, and how to better interact with your child.
-I will work with your child to utilize the strengths of Asperger’s.
+I will work with your child to utilize the strengths Asperger’s provides.

 Do Not Give Up

 Asperger’s Disorder is NOT a death sentence.
-Many hear the words “autism” and think there is no hope for their child.
-Asperger’s is a form of Autism but is a High Functioning Form.
+Many hear the words “autism” and feel there is little hope for their child.
 Many with Asperger’s Disorder live normal lives.
-Chances are there are adults in your life with Asperger’s, who may not even know it.
-Asperger’s Disorder has it’s strengths, as most with it are highly intelligent, and are great problem solvers.
+Chances are there are adults in your life with Asperger’s, who are undiagnosed.
+Asperger’s Disorder has its strengths, as most are intelligent, and are great problem solvers.
 I work with my clients to utilize the strengths of Asperger’s and to work around the negatives.
 Do not give up on your child, as your child can learn how to have a productive, happy life.

 You can reach me at my website or call me directly at 832-559-3520 if you have any questions.
 Thank You!